kratman/LICHEM_QMMM/tests/README.md

 This directory contains calculations for testing the LICHEM wrappers, efficiency, and accuracy.

-Tests are performed for pairs of QM and MM wrappers.
+Tests can be performed for pairs of QM and MM wrappers,
 ```
 user:$ ./runtests Ncpus QMPackage MMPackage
 ```

-Additionally, tests can be run for all wrappers at once.
+or all wrappers at once,
 ```
 user:$ ./runtests Ncpus All
 ```

-A dry run can be performed to check packages without perfoming the calculations.
+Additionally, a dry run can be performed to check packages without perfoming the calculations.
 ```
 user:$ ./runtests Ncpus QMPackage MMPackage Dry
 ```